 - 1. Competitors must wear suitable riding equipment that has passed technical inspection.
 This equipment should consist of: - a.
 Helmet Helmets must be certified by the manufacturer and have a sticker affixed stating that they meet or exceed DOT, SNELL 2000 or any of the FIM approved certifications.
 Only full-face style helmets will be allowed.
 No modular (flip-face) helmets will be allowed.
 Helmets which are allowed based only on DOT standards must have been manufactured within the previous five (5) years. - b.
-Leather gloves which must overlap the arms of the leather jacket. - c.
-Appropriate leather boots of a minimum height of eight inches from the top of the sole and overlapping the pants. - d.
-Leather jacket and pants, which must zip together with a fullcircumference competition grade zipper, or a one-piece leather racing suit may be worn. - e.
+Leather gloves which must overlap the arms of the leather jacket. - Appropriate leather boots of a minimum height of eight inches from the top of the sole and overlapping the pants. - d.
+Leather jacket and pants, which must zip together with a full-circumference competition grade zipper, or a one-piece leather racing suit may be worn. - e.
 A "hard surface" spine protector must be worn. - f.
 Bare skin or undergarments must not show. - g.
-A current WMRRA medical form must be carried in the pocket of the leathers. - A FIRE EXTINGUISHER in working condition IS REQUIRED AT EACH PADDOCK/PIT.
+A current WMRRA medical form must be carried in the pocket of the leathers.

+- 2. A FIRE EXTINGUISHER in working condition IS REQUIRED AT EACH PADDOCK/PIT.
 The minimum rating acceptable is 10BC (5 lb. capacity).
-For endurance racing this requirement is 20 lb. capacity. - 3.
-The technical inspector must inspect personal safety equipment and motorcycles for safety aspects before the rider is allowed on the course for practice or racing.
+For endurance racing this requirement is 20 lb. capacity. - The technical inspector must inspect personal safety equipment and motorcycles for safety aspects before the rider is allowed on the course for practice or racing.
 Any equipment found to be in unsatisfactory condition will be rejected by the technical inspector. - a.
 Personal safety equipment will be inspected at the first event that a rider competes in for the season.
 A sticker will be applied to the helmet that will remain in place for the remainder of that season.

-The rider's personal safety equipment will not need to be reinspected over the course of the season until the rider is involved in a crash, whereupon the sticker will be removed from the helmet and all equipment will be required to be inspected and a new sticker will be applied.
+The rider's personal safety equipment will not need to be re-inspected over the rider's personal safety equipment will not need to be re-inspected ove the course of the season until the rider is involved in a crash, whereupon the sticker will be removed from the helmet and all equipment will be required to be inspected and a new sticker will be applied.